 These decaf beans are a touch less sweet, so going for a lighter roast might be a good idea.

-I’d recommend Lifeboost’s decaf coffees to anyone who likes decaf already.
+I’d recommend Lifeboost’s decaf coffees to anyone who likes delicious coffee…. but decaf.
 Seriously, these beans are great.

 Lifeboost does offer a handful of single-estate coffees.

 Single-estate coffees are coffees that are grown on a single farm.
 No blends of farms, farmers, or even crops.

 These bags come from one single crop on one single farm.

 And the price does reflect that.
 But so does the quality of the coffee.

 It’s a medium-roast Ethiopian coffee.
 That gives it notes of blueberries and stonefruit.